-14.11 Power-Down Flow
+15.11 Power-Down Flow

+Designate one core as "primary" and all others as "secondary".
 For SiFive Core IP, coordination with an "External Agent" is required.

-- 1. External Agent: Wait for communication from the core to initiate the following steps: - a.
+- 1. External Agent: Wait for communication from the primary core to initiate the following steps: - a.
 Stop sending inbound traffic (both transactions and interrupts) into the Core Complex. - b.
 Wait until all outstanding requests to the Core Complex are completed, then - c.
-Wait until cease_from_tile_N is high for the core. - d.
-Once cease_from_tile_N is high for the core, apply reset to the entire Core Complex.
+Wait until cease_from_tile_N is high for the primary core and all secondary cores. - d.
+Once cease_from_tile_N is high for the primary core and all secondary cores, apply reset to the entire Core Complex.

-2. Core:
+2. Primary core:

 - a.
 The following sequence should be executed in machine mode and NOT out of a remote ITIM/DTIM. - b.
 Communicate with external agent to initiate cease power-down sequence. - c.
 Poll external agent until steps 1.a and 1.b are completed. - d.
-Disable all interrupts except those related to bus errors/memory corruption. - i.
+Disable all interrupts except those related to bus errors/memory corruption, and IPIs (if using enabled IPI to coordinate power-down sequence among cores). - i.
 Copy contents of any TIMs/LIMs into external memory. - ii.
 If there is an L2 cache, flush it. - iii.
 If there is no L2 cache, but there is a data cache, flush it. - e.
-Disable all interrupts. - f.
-Execute CEASE instruction.
+Inform all secondary cores to proceed. - f.
+Wait until cease_from_tile_N is high for all secondary cores.
+Examples of how this can be accomplished: - i.
+Have an off-core-complex memory-mapped register that tracks the state of the cease_from_tile_N signals.
+Primary core polls this register.